 We believe that it is essential to establish and maintain a positive culture that supports learning and achievement.
-PUC CALS MS and PUC CALS HS takes a positive proactive school-wide approach to behavior management in order to ensure a positive school culture.
+PUC Triumph takes a positive proactive school-wide approach to behavior management in order to ensure a positive school culture.
 When a student's actions violate the school's values there are consequences aligned to the offense.
-The matrix below is a tool designed to help administrators decide when expulsion of a student is deemed mandatory, expected, or at the administrator's discretion.
+The matrix below is a tool designed to help administrators decide when an expulsion recommendation of a student is deemed mandatory, expected, or at the administrator's discretion.

-At the time of enrollment in PUC CALS MS and PUC CALS HS, parents and students will be provided with a Student/Parent Handbook that has a clearly delineated list of violations for which students may be suspended or expelled.
+At the time of enrollment in PUC Triumph, parents and students will be provided with a Student/Parent Handbook that has a clearly delineated list of violations for which students may be suspended or expelled.
 A student may be suspended or expelled for any of the acts enumerated in this section and related to school activity or school attendance that occur at any time, including, but not limited to, any of the following, unless otherwise specified in the table below:

 - a.
 While on school grounds. - b.
-While going to or coming from school. - c.
+While going to or coming from school.

+- c.
 During the lunch period whether on or off the campus. - d.
 During, or while going to or coming from, a school-sponsored activity. - e.
 Students who present an immediate threat to the health and safety of others may also be suspended or expelled.